/ Human Resources

 To facilitate the efficient recruitment of candidates, the following guidelines should be followed:

-Confidential Background Check
+Background Check Policy

 It is the policy of Hope College to conduct a background check before making an offer of employment.
-This will be limited to checking criminal convictions, state and national sex offender lists, and terrorist watch lists.
+This will be limited to checking criminal convictions, felony charges, state and national sex offender lists, and terrorist watch lists.
 In the event a particular position involves access to large sums of money, a credit check will also be required.
 The background check information will be ordered and reviewed by a person designated at the College.
 The designee will share this information with the hiring supervisor only when it is relevant to the job performance.
 All candidates will be informed of their right to review the check for accuracy.
 If the background check uncovers information that is potentially disqualifying, the candidate will be informed and given the opportunity to respond.
 Results of this check will remain confidential unless essential for the College’s legal defense in a lawsuit involving the candidate.

 Employee Identification Card Policy